 In the Spring of 2017 I was invited to undertake a residency in Madrid as part of the Levadura programme for creative educators.
 I spent five weeks working in a school with a Year5 class.
-My starting point was a curiousity about how they perceived the world around them.
-Using walking as an explorative tool, we began by photographing the local neighbourhood and asking, what change would we like to see?
+My starting point was a curiosity about how the young people understood the world around them.
+What drew their attention?
+What brought them joy?
+And what would they like to change?
+Using walking as an explorative tool, we began by photographing the local neighbourhood and asking, what innovation would we like to see?
 And how could we make it happen?

 The science convention was held in May 2017 at the Matadero Madrid - Centre for Contemporary Creation - to a public audience and included an exhibition and ‘conference’ performance.